WPChill/strong-testimonials/readme.txt

 The form also offer **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).

-Submitted testimonials will be in Pending status by default or they can be published immediately.
+New testimonials will be in Pending status by default or they can be published immediately.
 You can send multiple **notification emails** to your admin(s).

 = Display =